 Check the credentials of your home inspector.

 Take one step further and call the inspector or inspectors your Realtor has referred.
-The best way to choose is if you like the way they communicate with you.
+The best choice is if you like how they communicate with you.
 Also, many other things are essential, not just the price.
 What is their service like?
 How will they help you in the future?

 You should pick a member of the Ontario Association of Home Inspectors (OAHI).
 A home inspector with some experience usually has the R.H.I. designation.
 This means Registered Home Inspector.
 Most full-time inspectors are available on weekends and for late afternoon appointments when daylight permits.
 You can’t see much of a house at night.

 Many people without specific home inspection credentials offer services.
 Likewise, credentials are only sometimes what they seem.
 Engineering and architectural credentials alone do not prepare anyone to inspect homes and communicate findings competently.
 A helping attitude, good communication skills, and mature judgment must supplement technical competence.

 Good inspectors go through properties with you, explaining everything in detail, answering questions, and ensuring you understand things, including the visual limitations.
-Training and experience give inspectors insight about houses similar to yours, so they know what to look for and can readily compare your home and its’ systems with other places of similar age and construction.
+Training and experience give inspectors insight into houses similar to yours, so they know what to look for and can readily compare your home and its’ systems with other places of similar age and construction.

-Over the years, I have experienced excellent and inadequate home inspections done by many inspectors.
-The home inspector works for you, not me or the home seller, so in turn, he/she should be diligent in looking at the home and pointing out to you not only any severe defects but little things that could grow into big things.
+Over the years, I have experienced excellent and inadequate home inspections by many inspectors.
+The home inspector works for you, not me or the home seller, so they should be diligent in looking at the home and pointing out to you not only any severe defects but little things that could grow into big things.

 A good inspector will guide you and recommend a little ‘to-do list’ of things, while not significant, would be a prudent thing to do over the next few years.